kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_array/crazy_input_1.md

 ✖ ',' expected - start: 8, end: 14
 ✖ ',' expected - start: 14, end: 16
 ✖ ',' expected - start: 16, end: 16
+✖ Did you forgot a ']' to match the `[` token? - start: 16, end: 16
+✖ The parser expected to find a '}' to match the '{' token here - start: 16, end: 16

 ```